-Here's why I charge for an hour or so of my time to do an initial consultation:
+Here's why I charge a fee to do an initial consultation:

 REASON 2: I work for a modest living and need to be paid for my efforts just like anyone else.
 In my line of work, I get paid by the hour as it directly relates to my time spent preparing professional advice on your behalf.
 If I'm not working for you or someone else, I am not earning an income.
 I get several inquiries for new projects daily (fortunately), and it would not be sustainable for a small business owner to drive around to several potential clients' properties every day without being compensated accordingly.
 This is similar to your expectation with a dentist or even a car salesman.
 You would not expect a potential dentist to come to your home to meet with you to see if he or she would be a good fit to clean your teeth.
 You also would not expect a car salesman or store clerk from Nordstroms to bring a car or shirt to your home for you to decide whether or not to buy it.
 Just as your time is limited and very precious, mine is equally just as valuable.